Macrometacorp/docs/docs/c8ql/examples/index.md

 title: c8 Query Language
 ---

+The c8 Query Language, or C8QL, is the language Macrometa uses for queries and Query Workers.
+C8QL is a mix of SQL and JavaScript and provides a rich set of primitives to query and update GDN.

 ## Usual Query Patterns Examples

 These pages contain some common query patterns with examples.
 For better understandability the query results are also included directly below each query.